ratatui/ratatui-website/src/tutorial/ui.md

 ## The title
 The title is an important piece for any application.
 It helps the user understand what they can do and where they are.
 To create our title, we are going to use a `Paragraph` widget (which is used to display only text), and we are going to tell that `Paragraph` we want a border all around it by giving it a `Block` with borders enabled.
-(See [TODO] and [TODO] for more information about `Block` and `Paragraph`).
+(See [How-To: Block](./../how-to/block.md) and [How-To: Paragraph](./../how-to/paragraph.md) for more information about `Block` and `Paragraph`).

 ```rust,no_run,noplayground
 {{#include ../../ratatui-book-tutorial-project/src/ui.rs:title_paragraph}}
 ```

 In this code, the first thing we do, is create a `Block` with all borders enabled, and the default style.
 Next, we created a paragraph widget with the text "Create New Json" styled green.
-(See [TODO] for more information about creating paragraphs and [TODO] for styling text)
+(See [How-To: Paragraphs](./../how-to/paragraph.md) for more information about creating paragraphs and [How-To: Styling-Text](./../how-to/styling-text.md) for styling text)
 Finally, we call `render_widget` on our `Frame`, and give it the widget we want to render it, and the `Rect` representing where it needs to go and what size it should be. (this is the way all widgets are drawn)

 ## The list of existing pairs.